zayeemZaki/FullStackCrowdStrikeAutomation/README.md

 # Falcon Admin Management Tool

 Falcon Admin Management Tool is a Flask-based web application designed to interact with CrowdStrike's Falcon APIs.
-The tool automates various administrative tasks, viewing and modifying containment status, providing an interface to remove users' admin rights, searching IOCs, detections, and other endpoints, and streamlining the management of a CrowdStrike environment.
+The tool automates various administrative tasks, viewing and modifying containment status, providing an interface to remove users' admin rights, searching IOCs, detections, and other endpoints, searching for entities, malware files and streamlining the management of a CrowdStrike environment.

 Please refer here for detailed documentation : [README.md](/website/README.md)
 ## Table of Contents